eProsima/Fast-DDS-docs/docs/02-formalia/titlepage.rst

 **Built-in Discovery Service.**

-*eProsima Fast DDS* is based on the dynamical discover of the existence of publishers and subscribers and vice-versa and performs this task continuously without the need to contact any name servers.
+*eProsima Fast DDS* is based on the dynamical discover of the existence of publishers and subscribers and performs this task continuously without the need to contact any servers.

 **Plug-and-play Connectivity**